Judith Benhamou-Huet: Curatorial Practice

-As an independent curator, Benhamou-Huet curated an exhibition titled Warhol TV (2009) in which she explored Andy Warhol's connection to television and for which she also wrote the exhibition catalogue.
+As an independent curator, Benhamou curated an exhibition titled Warhol TV (2009) in which she explored Andy Warhol's connection to television and for which she also wrote the exhibition catalogue.
 Warhol TV toured in Paris at La Maison Rouge, the Berardo Museum in Lisbon, and in several other institutions in Brazil including Oi Futuro Flamengo in Rio de Janeiro, Oi Futoro in Belo Horizonte and Sesc Pinheiros in São Paulo.

-In 2014, Benhamou-Huet co-curated the exhibition "Mapplethorpe-Rodin" at the Musée Rodin in Paris and was an associate-curator of the Robert Mapplethorpe retrospective at the Grand Palais.
+In 2014, Benhamou co-curated the exhibition "Mapplethorpe-Rodin" at the Musée Rodin in Paris and was an associate-curator of the Robert Mapplethorpe retrospective at the Grand Palais.

 Judith has curated an exhibition of the Chinese artist Ai Weiwei at the Mucem in Marseille.
 The exhibition Ai Weiwei Fan-Tan has opened in June 2018 and featured works by Ai Weiwei in dialogue with the museum's collection.

 In 2022, Judith has co-curated the exhibition Serra/Seurat.
 Drawings at the Guggenheim Museum Bilbao.
 The exhibition brings together a selection of 22 drawings by the late 19th-century master Georges Seurat, which in turn engage in dialogue with the drawings of Richard Serra, a great admirer of Seurat’s.